1. Home

 Settings added in the backend

-Now when you check the Order Received page after an order is placed, you will see the order number is displayed with added custom prefix and date prefix as shown below:Custom Order Numbers Options - Tyche Softwares Documentation
+Now when you check the Order Received page after an order is placed, you will see the order number is displayed with the added custom prefix and date prefix as shown below:Custom Order Numbers Options - Tyche Softwares Documentation

 Order Received page